szaumoor/ZSTweaks/README.md

 Also, Delayed Blast Fireball no longer has a markedly smaller explosion radius compared to Sunfire and Fireball, but the exact same as those.

 Lastly, this patches the Fireball explosions such that the god-awful EE explosion is substituted by something much more epic looking in my view.
 This behavior can be disabled in the configuration file.
+It's also possible to install **only** the animation change if you like.

 **Component 447:** Make Melf's Acid Arrow have a chance of splashing enemies and optionally bypass magic resistance

 This makes this spell more similar to the 5E behavior, where the acid creates a splash zone.
 The splash zone will affect immediately adjacent enemies if they fail a save vs. Breath, without affecting the primary target, or allies, for convenience and to avoid modifying the normal strategy in the game when using this spell or meddling with enemy AI.
 The splash damage is equal to the base immediate damage of the spell, and it does not persist over time, only the primary target gets damage over time.
+This splash can be avoided with an Evasion check if this feature exists in the game.

 Additionally, the spell will bypass magic resistance, as it is conceived as conjured acid, not a magical effect.
 This behavior can be disabled in the configuration file.